spohlenz/digestion/README.md

 The `digestion` gem does not change any fingerprinting options by default but allows you to set the following options in your application configuration:

-    # Exclude specific assets from fingerprinting (use a path, glob or regex)
+    # Exclude specific assets from fingerprinting (use a path, glob, regex or proc)
     config.assets.digest_exclusions << "nofingerprints/*"

 Rails plugins can require this gem and set these options in an initializer, making the whole process transparent to the end-developer.
 See the [tinymce-rails](https://github.com/spohlenz/tinymce-rails) project for an example of this.